By Rachel Martin

 As we look to our children’s teenage years, my husband and I often talk about what will be inside their boxes of freedom.
 Today, there are so many new challenges our teenagers face with iPhones and social media.
 I know their boxes will probably look a little different than my own twenty years ago.

-I encourage every parent who reads this to look at each of your teenagers individually, and see how you can help prepare them for adulthood.
+I encourage every parent who reads this to look at each of your teenagers individually.
+See how you can help prepare them for adulthood.
 Remember to release your children to those things with which you know they can succeed.
 Allowing a thirteen year old a midnight curfew is asking them to fail.
-We, as parents, should be the biggest supporters of our teenagers, so in this instance, we need to set them up to succeed.
-This is not only done through releasing them to new, achievable freedoms, but to be the example of how to properly manage those freedoms ourselves.
+We, as parents, should be the biggest supporters of our teenagers.
+So in this instance, we need to set them up to succeed.
+This is not only done through releasing them to new, achievable freedoms.
+It means we should be the example of how to properly manage those freedoms ourselves.

 Ultimately, the best gift I was given by my parents was not my independence, but my relationship with them.
 They allowed me to feel their trust and the ability to earn more of it.
-They were also my biggest supporters when I failed. hey showed me what forgiveness looked like and how anyone can right a wrong.
-They loved me enough to let me go little by little, and the more they let go of me as their child, the more I became their friend.
+They were also my biggest supporters when I failed.
+My parents showed me what forgiveness looked like and how anyone can right a wrong.
+They loved me enough to let me go little by little.
+And the more they let go of me as their child, the more I became their friend.